 As I was drying off our blender I was stabbed by one of its blades.
 I could feel the piercing of my skin.
 Like a good d-momma I squeezed my finger until a drop of blood formed.

 I was on the phone but headed to my son’s room and said, “I need a glucometer.
 I am bleeding.”

 He dropped the game he was playing, found a meter and quickly grabbed a test strip.
 It was so odd to see him moving my finger to the meter the same way I have done with his for years.
 As I watched his skill and confidence, the scene was strangely sad.

 The glucometer said I was low

 I continued my phone conversation.
-My son watched the reading come up on the glucometer and he said “You are low!
+My son watched the reading come up on the glucometer.
+He said “You are low!
 It says you are 3.6(65).”

 I was sure that I was fine and the meter was just off.
 The blood had dried up and I wasn’t keen on lancing my finger just to prove to him I was okay.
 I told him I couldn’t be low and walked away to finish my call.

 My son soon followed me into the kitchen where I was still on the phone.
 “Mom, you are low!
 You should be having orange juice.”

 I told him that I felt fine.
 I asked if he thought that I should feel something if I was low especially since I don’t have diabetes?